 Bath time brings predictability to our evenings.
 As parents, that’s awesome.
 The fact that it’s almost always followed by 11 to 12 blissful hours of sleep doesn’t hurt, either.

 We always offer our daughter a ton of baby bath toys to choose from.
 Toys, after all, are crucial to a baby’s development.

 Unfortunately, not all bathtub toys (or baby bathtubs) are good news for your baby or the planet.
-Especially the plastic ones.

 So what’s the solution?